salishnomad/system_monitor/README.md

 ![project-builder](./build.system.jpg "Project Builder")
 # oliv-soft-project-builder
 This project will help you to build the Weather Wizard and the Navigation Desktop.
-- It requires Gradle and Java
+- It requires Gradle and Java.
+Gradle will be downloaded and installed if missing.

 You obviously need git (ie on Windows, you need the git bash tool).